Assembling your view…

 New Delhi vs Indore in 2026: cost index 128 vs 75, rent ₹22,000 vs ₹9,000, income ₹6,80,000 vs ₹3,80,000, QoL 46 vs 63.

 Strip away assumptions, and something unexpected emerges.
-New Delhi stands out as the top-ranked city in this analysis.
-With a cost index of 128 and median income of ₹6,80,000, it offers competitive value despite costs slightly above the national median.
+New Delhi has a cost index of 128 — 35 points above the India national average of 93.
+Median income is ₹6,80,000 with rent at ₹22,000/month, putting the rent-to-income ratio at 39%.
 This combination is rare — and valuable.

-On quality of life, Indore leads with a composite score of 63/100 — reflecting its safety (72), healthcare (62), and walkability (48) metrics.
+On quality of life, New Delhi scores a composite score of 46/100 — reflecting its safety (42), healthcare (80), and walkability (55) metrics.
 Here's where it gets complicated: affordability and QoL don't always move in the same direction, and India is a good example of that tension.

-The country average QoL score is 57/100.
-New Delhi leads with 46/100, reflecting its safety, healthcare access, walkability, and green space.
+The Delhi region of average QoL score is 55/100.
+New Delhi leads with 46/100, reflecting safety, healthcare access, walkability, and green space.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include MoSPI CPI, RBI, NHB RESIDEX, PLFS.